Non-Motorized Transportation Plan

 - Reduce pollution by providing more routes options for non-motorized transportation users

-- Enhance connections to the Iron Belle Trail, North Country Trail, & Great Lakes-to-Lakes Trail systems
+- Enhance connections to the Iron Belle Trail, North Country Trail, and Great Lakes-to-Lakes Trail systems

 - Add more connections between people and places